 Want to promote wellness on campus?
 Apply to become a Wellness Advocate.

 - With all of these activities, you’ll make new friends, learn new skills, and feel more connected to Western!

 Expanding your knowledge, skills, and creative abilities are all ways to practice intellectual wellness, and it can happen in and out of the classroom.
 It also involves keeping an open mind to new ideas, being curious, and actively participating in academic, cultural, and community activities.

 How can I practice intellectual wellness on campus?

-- Utilize the Hacherl Research and Writing Studio via chat, text, or their drop-in Zoom room for help with your class assignments and papers.
+- Utilize the Hacherl Research and Writing Studio via chat, drop-in sessions, or email to learn revising & editing strategies for written assignments.

-- Join the Math Center on Teams for tutoring in math subjects including calculus, linear algebra, statistics, and differential equations.
+- Join the Math Center in-person or online 7 days a week for tutoring in different math subjects including calculus, linear algebra, statistics, and differential equations)

-- Make use of the many research resources at Wilson Library online!
+- Make use of the many research resources at Wilson Library!
 Library staff can help you find journal articles, use databases, and make the best use of other Wilson Library services and resources.

-- Get help from the Academic Advising Center with course selection and registration, GUR progress, choosing a major/minor, and understanding Western’s academic policies.
-Connect with advisors via phone or Zoom, or check out their online resources
+- Get help from the Academic Advising and Student Achievement Center with course selection and registration, GUR progress, choosing a major/minor, and understanding Western’s academic policies.
+Connect with advisors, or check out their online resources